TatjanaChernenko/TatjanaChernenko/README.md

 - [awasome-nlp](https://github.com/keon/awesome-nlp) - A curated list of resources dedicated to Natural Language Processing (NLP)
 - [German-NLP Datasets](https://github.com/TatjanaChernenko/German-NLP)
 - [Speech Cognitive Service](https://github.com/LaloCo/SpeechCognitiveService_Translate) - A Jupyter Notebook that details how to use Azure's Speech Cognitive Service to Translate speech
+- [Audio-Speech Tutorial, 2022](https://github.com/TatjanaChernenko/Audio-Speech-Tutorial) - an introduction on the topic of audio and speech processing - from basics to applications (approx. 2022)

 ### ML Resources
 - [Applied ML](https://github.com/eugeneyan/applied-ml) - (not really up-to-date, but good) Papers & tech blogs by companies sharing their work on data science & machine learning in production.